 - Kellogg School of Management, Northwestern University, USA

-- New in 2017!
-The Berkeley-Haas Case Series, Haas School of Business, University of California, Berkeley, USA
+- The Berkeley-Haas Case Series, Haas School of Business, University of California, Berkeley, USA

 - Cambridge Judge Business School, University of Cambridge, UK

-- New in 2017!
-The Eugene D. Fanning Center for Business Communication, Mendoza College of Business, University of Notre Dame, USA
+- The Eugene D. Fanning Center for Business Communication, Mendoza College of Business, University of Notre Dame, USA

 - Tsinghua University School of Economics and Management, China